 Well, Apple is different.
 It offers the CoreNFC APIs only to app developers.
 The OS itself does not (at least up until the current beta version) support NFC.

 So for now, there has to be an app for using NFC tags.

 But browsers are apps too.

 ANSWER: Yes.
 And we expect browser vendors to support CoreNFC.
-We do even hope that Apple’s safari will feature NFC support sooner or later.
-If not, Apple would miss out on a great opportunity to make the mobile web even more useful and keep up with Google’s enormous lead in the web technology.
+We do even hope that Apple’s Safari will feature NFC support sooner or later.
+If not, Apple would miss out on a great opportunity to make the mobile web even more useful and keep up with Google’s enormous lead in web technology.